LeadDyno/leaddyno-website/guide/installation.md

 <a name="acct"> </a>
 ### Pre-Installation: Account Setup

-The first step in installing LeadDyno is to sign up for an account [here](https://app.leaddyno.com/users/sign_up) then get your public and private keys via [Your Account Page](https://app.leaddyno.com/settings/account).
+Before installing LeadDyno, you must sign up for an account [here](https://app.leaddyno.com/users/sign_up) and then get your public and private keys via [Your Account Page](https://app.leaddyno.com/settings/account).

 ### Installation